Discover more at Beningbrough

 As you explore, make the most of the passionate and informative team of staff and volunteers in the spaces.
 Whatever your interests, they are full of stories to shed more light on the history, people, and collection.
 If you prefer to read, look out for the picks-up, themed to build on the Dining Room panels of Beningbrough business, beloved Beningbrough and beautiful Beningbrough.

 Due to narrow corridors and small turning spaces, visitors are asked to leave mobility scooters outside.
-The team have indoor wheelchairs, small prams, hip seats and baby slings available to help with visting the hall.
+The team have indoor wheelchairs, small prams, hip seats and baby slings available to help with visiting the hall.

-During winter, the first floor Reddihough Galleries hosts carefully curated changing exhibitions.
+During autumn and winter, the first floor Reddihough Galleries hosts carefully curated changing exhibitions.
 Working with artists, in partnership with museums and galleries, and drawn from National Trust collections.
 Over the coming years, the gallery will showcase high quality contemporary and historic art.

-10 September 2024 – 25 March 2025 on open days
+2 September 2025 – 12 April 2026 on open days

 Beningbrough is an accredited museum, which means that every item in the collection, every design feature and every material used in the house is cared for by the conservation team.
 This includes day to day work and longer projects like the conservation work carried out recently.